-2. Most IOU DR programs' TRCs improve when utilizing the 2022 ACC.
+2. Most IOU DR programs' TRCs are cost-effective when utilizing the 2022 ACC.

 3. Cost-effectiveness can be improved with modifications to programs and alterations in what inputs and assumptions are used to calculate it.

 4. PG&E's and SCE's DR Portfolios and programs are generally cost-effective when calculated using the 2022 ACC.